-Written by: Dan Ganancial, Senior Consultant at Ivanhoe & McToterson
+Written by: Dan Ganancial, Consultant at Ivanhoe & McToterson

 In Part 1 of this series, we discussed how increasing your app ranking depends heavily on users finding out about your app, downloading it, and then spreading the word.
 Getting this to happen can be done via organic promotion as well as paid advertisement.
 The following information below offers ideas on how to effectively market your app using both organic and non-organic marketing channels.